genomic-medicine-sweden/NGPIris/README.md

 A thorough package documentation can be found in [docs.md](docs.md).

 ## Basic usage
-NGP Iris 2 is to be used as a Python package.
-The main use consists of accessing an HCP or HCI via the AWS S3 service.
-This section contains examples of how NGP Iris 2 might be used to do so.
+NGP Iris 2 can be used as a Python package or by using the command line.
+The following sections cover examples of how NGP Iris 2 might be used as a package and how to use its various commands.

+### As a Python package
-### Connect to HCP
+#### Connect to HCP
-In order to connect to the HCP, we first need to create an `HCPHandler` object and mount it to some bucket:
+I3n order to connect to the HCP, we first need to create an `HCPHandler` object and mount it to some bucket:
 ```Python
 import NGPIris2.hcp as hcp